anan44/it-starts-with-clojure/materials/4-state-in-clojure/6-not-so-mvp.md

 ```

 But not only is that a quite a handful of a function,
-but it is also non-optimal performance-wise.
+it is also non-optimal performance-wise.
 This is due the fact I mentioned before:
 loop is not [lazy](http://clojure-doc.org/articles/language/laziness.html).

 Thus I am not even going to explain to you how this monster of a function works.
-Instead we are going to directly jump to a proper version:
+Instead we are going to jump directly to a proper version:

 As mentioned before,
-Clojure's loop is flexible tool,
+Clojure's loop is a flexible tool,
 which is able to solve many problems.
 But instead of over relying on it,
 you should explore other options.